AvePoint/cloud-api/docs/docs/services-and-features/elements/jobs/specific-backup-jobs.md

-            "backupSize": "0 GB", // The size of the backed-up objects "startTime": "N/A", // The start time of the job "endTime": "N/A", // The end time of the job "jobDuration": "N/A", The job duration
+            "backupSize": "0 GB", // The size of the backed-up objects "startTime": "N/A", // The start time of the job "endTime": "N/A", // The end time of the job "jobDuration": "N/A", //The job duration
             "lastModifyTime": "N/A" // The last modified time of the job }
     ]